-Google Voice is a cloud-based business telephone system that has features such as auto attendant, call transfer and one button calling among users.
+Google Voice (for Google Workspace) is a cloud-based business telephone system with features such as an auto attendant, call transfer, voicemail, and one-button calling among users.

-However, Google has the inside track for Google Workspace customers.
+However, Google Voice has the inside track for Google Workspace customers with several native integrations.
 Google Voice for businesses honors Google Calendar’s working hours.
 The voice offering integrates with Google Meet.

-Google Voice pricing is month to month with no long term contracts.
-So, businesses can drop user licenses during slow periods and add user licenses when things get busy.
+Google Voice pricing is month-to-month with no long-term contracts.
+This means a business can drop user licenses during slow periods and add user licenses when things get busy.

 Google Voice for Businesses Pricing